jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 this going to work out?

 Your thought is that "well, the alphas will hook up with the alphas, and the betas with the betas."
 It doesn't really work that way.
-If you _force_ someone to "pick one" - and they've done these experiments - you get a rather exasperating effect, if you're a social director.
+True, if you _force_ someone to "pick one" - and they've done these experiments - you get something similar; rather exasperating effect, if you're a social director.
 Basically, the most attractive woman hooks up with the most attractive man, the second most attractive women hooks up with the second most attractive man, all the way down the line.
-Every time!
 Over a more extensive period this effect goes away, but barring anything requiring people to get to know another more deeply, you're stuck with human nature.

 So much for the exhaustive planning of your social coordinator.

 But in real life, people aren't forced to pair off.
 You see someone you fancy, and if you do, great!
 But if you don't, you aren't going to force your company on someone when neither of you have the slightest interest in one another - you simply won't hit it off.
 So what is going to happen?

 Well, it's not necessarily true that people will pair alpha with alpha.
 But what happens?
 You need _mutual_ attraction.
 And look at the odds - it is *much* more likely that you will have mutual attraction between two alphas than two betas.
 Worse yet for the betas who are left over - an alpha-beta pairing is more likely than a beta-beta pairing, provided such a pairing is available.

 So let's look at this:
 7 Alpha women: there will be